Hops, Hemp and Cannabis Packaging Guide

 Why Does High Barrier Protection Matter?

-Misconceptions About Preserving Hops
+Misconceptions About Preserving Hops and Hemp

 Vacuum sealed Mylar bags are the preferred choice for professionals, while home growers may opt for clear vacuum seal bags similar to FoodSaver® bags.
 IMPAK offers both.
-In addition to our Hops Green Bags line, IMPAK offers a wide range of Mylar foil pouches in silver: see them here.
+In addition to our Hops and Hemp Green Bags line, IMPAK offers a wide range of Mylar foil pouches in silver: see them here.
 We also offer clear vacuum bags see them here

 “Vacuum packing and inert-gas packaging in an oxygen-barrier material are the best packaging methods.
 The common type of oxygen-barrier packaging is the "boiling bag" which is clear and made from a lamination of two types of plastic… The next step up in effectiveness is the aluminized mylar bag (also known as the foil bag or pouch), which adds a layer of aluminum that increases the barrier protection more than 10-fold.” – Mark Garetz, Brewing Techniques